 Mr Yotam Gidron

 I joined the Department of History in October 2017, and my research is funded by a Durham Doctoral Studentship award.
 Before joining Durham University, I obtained a master’s degree in African Studies from the University of Oxford and a bachelor’s degree in Law from Tel Aviv University.
-I also worked with several refugee rights organisations and think tanks, and most recently, the International Refugees Rights Initiative (Uganda).
-Some of my other research interests – which all relate in different ways to my PhD project as well – are refugee law and migration, Israel-Africa relations, as well as the intersection between politics and violent conflicts and photography, media and popular culture.
+I also worked with several refugee rights organisations and think tanks.
+Some of my other research interests are refugee law and migration, Israel-Africa relations, as well as the intersection between politics and violent conflicts and photography, media and popular culture.

-My book Israel in Africa is forthcoming (2020) in Zed Books’ African Arguments series.
+My book Israel in Africa (2020) was published in Zed Books’ African Arguments series.
 Academic papers I wrote were published in Journal of Eastern African Studies and International Journal of Transitional Justice.
 As part of my work with NGOs, I also published several policy papers and reports.
-Other texts that I wrote (in English or Hebrew) have appeared in various non-academic platforms, including OkayAfrica, Refugees Deeply, African Arguments, Forced Migration Review, Border Criminologies, Rights in Exile, Haaretz, and Ynet.
+Other texts that I wrote have appeared in various non-academic platforms, including OkayAfrica, Refugees Deeply, African Arguments, Forced Migration Review, and Africa is a Country.
 Interviews and references to my work also appeared in the BBC’s Focus on Africa, World Politics Review, Voice of America, The New Arab, and other platforms.
 Links to some of my publications can be found here.